 If you're looking for a dessert that packs a ton of flavor, but is light and delicate, you're right where you need to be.
-This Cinnamon Panna Cotta Tart is the perfect option for a more refined-feeling fall and winter dessert, in a relatively simple creation process.
-It's unique and has contrasting textures, yet the cinnamon and chocolate combination make you feel like you've been eating this your whole life.
-Well, that’s the vibe it gave me, at least ?♀️
+This Cinnamon Panna Cotta Tart is the perfect option for a more refined-feeling fall and winter dessert, in a simple creation process.
+It's unique and has contrasting textures, yet the cinnamon and chocolate combination make you feel like you've been eating all your life!

 What is Panna Cotta?